 We took a 3 mile walk to Wray Castle a National Trust property.
 We walked from the caravan site which led us along waymarked paths off road through some beautiful countryside.
 Pud in the backpack and Pops walked.
 In total the walk was just short of 6 miles, not bad for a 5 year old hey?

 The castle isn’t your ordinary castle.
 It’s set up for kids to explore so no worrying about cheeky 1 year olds climbing on some precious display or a curious 5 year old picking up pretty looking expensive ornaments.
 A cafe onsite is always a winner too, especially when you’ve just walked in constant rain.
 We had intended on getting the boat across to Brockhole but given the weather and the time we decided to walk straight back.
 I do wish we could have done the boat trip but hopefully there’ll be a next time.

 Thankfully the walk back didn’t involve so much rain and the time passed quickly with a game of guess who, only my daughter seemed to head off track and was thinking of objects, so our questions of “are you thinking of a male / female / adult / child” etc didn’t get us anywhere!
 Lots of laughter.

 What a brilliant feeling it was to change into our comfy tracksuit bottoms and get a bru once back at the motorhome.

 Despite the rain we had a lovely first full day on our travels.
 Very few tantrums and lots of valuable time spent together.

-Come back soon to read about Day 3: Travel to Loch Lomond
+Read about Part 2: Travel to Loch Lomond